pepstock-org/Charba-Wiki/versioned_docs/version-3.3/Annotation.md

 A label line annotation is mapped by [LineLabel](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/annotation/LineLabel.html).

-Every line line annotation can have ONLY 1 label.
+Every line annotation can have ONLY 1 label.

 ```java
 AnnotationOptions options = new AnnotationOptions();